sasilver75/minllama-assignment/README.md

 # Min-Llama Assignment
+This is an assignment for Jeffrey Flanigan's NLP 244 course at UCSC, forked from CMU's [minllama-assignment](https://github.com/neubig/minllama-assignment) for [CS11-711 Advanced NLP](http://phontron.com/class/anlp2024/).

-by Vijay Viswanathan (based on the previous [minbert-assignment](https://github.com/neubig/minbert-assignment))
+Originally created by Vijay Viswanathan (based on the previous [minbert-assignment](https://github.com/neubig/minbert-assignment))

+## Introduction

-This is an exercise in developing a minimalist version of Llama2, part of Carnegie Mellon University's [CS11-711 Advanced NLP](http://phontron.com/class/anlp2024/).
+This is an exercise in developing a minimalist version of Llama2.

 In this assignment, you will implement some important components of the Llama2 model to better understanding its architecture.
 You will then perform sentence classification on ``sst`` dataset and ``cfimdb`` dataset with this model.